AkarshanGupta/wordgame/README.md

 # 🧠 Code Hangman - React Word Guessing Game

 A fun and interactive word guessing game (like Hangman) built with **React**, themed around **programming languages**.
-You have 8 lives represented by popular coding languages like Python, HTML, CSS, and more.
+You have 8 lives represented by popular coding languages like HTML, CSS, and more.
 Guess the hidden word before your languages run out!

 ![image](https://github.com/user-attachments/assets/3827eee3-21e2-4d0f-a811-9c1d656b5153)